Teradata/StackiUp/README.md

 ### Limitations

-* Currently, StackUp focuses only on VirtualBox.
+* Currently, StackiUp focuses only on VirtualBox.
 As such, it borrows some of that tool's own limitations (you can't have nested VM's, for example).
 Other hypervisors should be possible (Packer and Vagrant support several), but are unplanned.
-* StackUp relies on an unreleased development version of StackiOS because it requires a modification to the Anaconda installer.
+* StackiUp relies on an unreleased development version of StackiOS because it requires a modification to the Anaconda installer.
 The changes are in upstream Stacki already and will be in the next release.

 ### TODO